 An online presentation of the growing sustainability movement, this course includes information on ecological design, industry codes and regulations, permaculture, biomimicry and legislation.
 Also covered are the materials and techniques used in sustainable design.

 This online course examines the environmental factors involved in landscape architecture, such as site microclimates and ecosystems, regional climates and the hydrologic (water) processes present.
 Students are taught to use sustainable materials and practices to decrease structural operating costs and energy use.

 Landscape architects work in a variety of venues, with most employed in private industry.
 A relatively small number of landscape architects work for government agencies, and many are self-employed.
 Some landscape architects specialize in a particular area, such as wetlands restoration and preservation, while others generalize and work on many different types of projects.
 Landscape architects work both indoors and out, depending on the project phase, and collaborate with other professionals, including hydrologists, engineers and architects.

-According to the U.S. Bureau of Labor Statistics (BLS), there were 18,660 landscape architects employed in May 2018, earning a median annual wage of $68,230.
-Also per the BLS, job growth in this field was expected to grow 4%, about the average for all occupations, between 2018 and 2028 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), there were 24,500 landscape architects employed in May 2019, earning a median annual wage of $69,360.
+Also per the BLS, job growth in this field was expected to decline by 2% between 2019 and 2029 (www.bls.gov).

 There are a few online options for continuing education in landscape architecture.
 Certificate courses geared toward professionals exist, although rare, and may be taught fully online or in hybrid form.
 They feature themes such as 'green' urban infrastructure, the design of therapeutic gardens and sustainable landscape design.